-Gallatin students may take courses in most of the schools, departments and programs of NYU: the College of Arts and Science; the Graduate School of Arts and Science; the Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tisch School of the Arts; the School of Continuing and Professional Studies; the Silver School of Social Work; and the Wagner Graduate School of Public Service.
-Each semester there are several hundred courses to choose from, many taught by some of the country’s leading research scholars and teachers.
+Gallatin students may take courses in most of the schools, departments and programs of NYU: the College of Arts and Science; the School of Global Public Health; the Silver School of Social Work; Steinhardt School of Culture, Education, and Human Development; the Stern School of Business; the Tandon School of Engineering; the Tisch School of the Arts; the Graduate School of Arts and Science; the School of Professional Studies; the Wagner Graduate School of Public Service; NYU Abu Dhabi; and NYU Shanghai.
+Each semester there are hundreds of courses to choose from.
+Courses in and outside Gallatin are taught by some of the country’s leading research scholars and teachers.
 While Gallatin students must comply with each school’s policies about prerequisites and requirements, including restrictions in particular programs, the opportunity to take courses throughout the University enables them to develop a unique, interdisciplinary program of study.
 Students may review the academic departments and programs where Gallatin students take courses.

 Students should be aware that the addition of a minor in no way changes any of their obligations as a Gallatin student.They are still expected to write an Intellectual Autobiography and Plan for Concentration, design an individualized concentration, complete a rationale and undertake a colloquium in their senior year.
 However, a minor might relate to and enrich a student’s program in a number of ways: it may relate directly to the student’s concentration, or it may reflect interest in an area of study entirely different and separate from the concentration.